 Issues with the Irish border have not just come about, they were not resolved after the GFA.
-There as been many discussions and debates long before the referendum became a realised method of exiting the European union.
+There has been many discussions and debates long before the referendum became a realised method of exiting the European Union.

 In or out the Irish border needs resolving.
 It was not so long ago that the communities came together and showed the world they would not be defined by the troubles of the past that no matter who they faced they had common ground and could work together for the common good of all communities.

 The Irish border issue is not a result of Brexit

 Customs controls were introduced on the frontier on 1 April 1923, shortly after the establishment of the Irish Free State.
 These controls were maintained, with varying degrees of severity, until 1 January 1993, when systematic customs checks were abolished between European Community member states as part of the single market.
 There are no longer any operational customs posts along either side of the border.
 Except during a brief period during World War II, it has never been necessary for Irish or British citizens to produce a passport to cross the border.
 However, during the 1970s troubles, security forces regularly asked travellers for identification.

 Military checkpoints Edit

 During the Troubles in Northern Ireland, there were British military checkpoints on main border crossings and UK security forces made the remaining crossings impassable.

 By about 2005, in phase with implementation of the 1998 Good Friday Agreement, remaining controls were definitively removed.

 Dropped proposals to reinstate border controls